 Summary

-- The travel industry has been disrupted by Covid and will be affected in the long-term by climate change, changes in work-life balance, people’s need for digital experiences
+• The travel industry was forced to adapt after COVID and will be impacted long-term by climate change, changes in work-life balance, and people’s desire for digital experiences.

-- Travel advertising will also have to adapt to fit the needs of future travelers.
-Brands that are prepared will be best placed to take advantage of opportunities
+• Travel advertising will also have to adapt to fit the needs of future travelers.
+Brands that are in tune with travel trends will be best placed to take advantage of opportunities.

 Table of Contents

-With virtual reality and the metaverse, users will no longer just see static images or videos of potential holiday destinations.
+With virtual reality and the metaverse, users aren’t limited to just seeing static images or videos of potential holiday destinations.
 They will be able to visit your hotel, spa, or even campsite in 3D.
-They can explore the facilities and make sure that it is the absolute best place to spend their time, and their money.
+They can explore the facilities and make sure that it is the absolute best place to spend their time and money.

-Online ad campaigns of the future will tap into this.
+Online ad campaigns of the future will tap into this travel trend.
 When a user is still in the “dreaming” phase and not yet ready to commit to a booking, they can be redirected to a virtual tour rather than a conversion page.
+You can even use some of those images to create a 3D walkthrough for users without VR headsets.

-We are already seeing things like staffless hotels, self-check-in, and click-and-collect on-site services.
-There is often a cost saving to the hotel from automation, which is then passed on to the customer.
+We are already seeing specific business travel trends like staffless hotels, self-check-in, and click-and-collect on-site services.
+Automation is often used as a cost-reduction mechanism, and those savings are usually passed on to the customer.
 However, it is not only about the bottom line.
 Different guests want different levels of experience, and that range is growing every day.

 In the future, there will be many levels of service within each type of accommodation.
 People may be able to choose the staffed or staffless experience within one resort or location–just as they will be able to choose alcohol-free, meat-free, smoke-free, and child-free options.

-These options will become decision triggers for many travelers, and will be reflected in your online ads.
+These options will become decision triggers for many travelers and will be reflected in your online ads.
 Effective ads will allow people to search all of these preferences.
-Search Box Ads will evolve to include staffed and staffless, and vegan or meateater–giving people the opportunity to find hotels that cater to all of their preferences straight from the online ad.
+Search Box Ads will evolve to include staffed or staffless, vegan or meat-eater, giving people the opportunity to find hotels that cater to all of their preferences straight from the online ad.

 The AR Concierge